-NUR 0011 Student Success Academy - 1 hour (1 hour hybrid)
+NUR 0011 Student Success Academy - 1 hour (hybrid)

 This course introduces study strategies available to students to promote the successful completion of a program within the nursing and health sciences division.
 The clinical experiences will be determined by the faculty to ensure the student maintains competency.
 Clinical experiences are designed to complement the individual student based on individual needs and semester enrolled.
 This course is required if a student is unsuccessful in any of the NUR 1000/2000 level courses except (NUR 1011, NUR 1021, or NUR 2031).
-Prerequisites: CHE 1004 or CHE 1104, BIO 2204, BIO 3304, BIO 2213.
-The following are co-requisite if not previously completed: CIS-1103, PSY-1013, ENG 1113, and PSY 3063.
 Professional Fee: \$100.